DPW - County Roads

 In 2015, to determine if residents supported the LED conversion, the County installed a pilot project consisting of two LED streetlights near each Midcoast post office (one standard and one with amber chip) so residents could see their nighttime effect.
 SpeakOut online forum received public comments for 40 days during May/June.
 The amber light had most support and there were requests for reduced light intensity.
 A follow-up test installation with dimmer amber lights received very few but mostly favorable comments.
 The County agreed to move forward with Midcoast installation of the fixture requested in MCC 9/9/15 letter.

-In 2017 PG&E began installation of LED fixtures on Jan 23, but halted on Jan 26 after it was pointed out that the wrong fixture was being installed -- whiter and brighter than agreed upon.
+In Jan 2017 PG&E began installation of LED fixtures, but halted after a few days when it was pointed out that the wrong fixture was being installed -- whiter and brighter than agreed upon.
+The correct fixtures are on order from the manufacturer, with estimated installation in June 2017.

 Lighting District Maps: